More Than 50 Years of Serving Our Communities

 The story of Arvest is one of commitment started by our founders, an intense dedication to focusing on the customer.
 This philosophy has remained the same during our growth from a small bank to a group of community banks able to provide a complete range of financial services.

-The Arvest story begins with The Bank of Bentonville, which had $3.5 million in deposits when purchased in 1961; followed in 1963 with the acquisition of an even smaller bank in the nearby town of Pea Ridge, Ark.
-In 1975, another bank was purchased in the neighboring town of Rogers, and for almost a decade afterwards, these banks, each locally managed, were the entire banking network now known as Arvest.
+The Arvest story begins in Northwest Arkansas with The Bank of Bentonville, which had $3.5 million in deposits when purchased in 1961; followed in 1963 with the acquisition of an even smaller bank in the nearby town of Pea Ridge.
+In 1975, another bank was purchased in the neighboring town of Rogers, and for almost a decade afterwards these banks, each locally managed, were the entire banking network now known as Arvest.

 Since that time, the bank further expanded, including the Springfield, Mo., and Greater Kansas City markets.
 Most recently, Arvest acquired Bear State Bank, which introduced the bank to new communities in northeast and southwest Arkansas, southern Missouri and southeast Oklahoma.